-Quade is currently 11 years old and lives in San Diego, California with his parents and sister.
+Quade is currently 13 years old and lives in San Diego, California.

 He is loved by his people for his earnest approach to learning, his passion for creative new ideas and his heart for giving.
 Quade really wants to make a positive difference in his community and in the world.

 Quade has dedicated hundreds of hours to reading the library of titles.
 He participated and won the school bee rounds.
-The semi-finalist exam was completed in February and proctored by his homeschool educational specialist at Pacific Coast Academy (Inspire Charter.)
+The semi-finalist exam was completed in February 2020.
 Quade had a perfect score on the multiple choice and open-ended questions portion of the proctored exam that was 75% of his total score.
 The remaining portion of the exam score was based on his short essay.
 This is no small feat for a child with dysgraphia.
 Here is a partial excerpt from the essay portion of Quade's proctored exam:

 "I admire Mother Teresa because she was an ordinary person who showed great compassion and is an example of how love can change the world and make it a better place. "